PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 ### How to send encrypted payment data to PayOnline
 Review <a href="#/en/api?id=googlepay-method">GooglePay</a> method of PayOnline API\
-You should pass encrypted data in "PaymentToken" parameter of the request.
+You should pass encrypted data in "PaymentToken" parameter of the request.\
+To work with PayOnline API in android you can use [PayOnline SDK for Android](https://github.com/PayOnlineSystem/PayOnline.SDK.Android)

 ### All steps together
 1. Add button on the view
 2. Press Google Pay button to get token
-3. At the backend side call <a href="#/en/api?id=googlepay-method">GooglePay</a> method of PayOnline API
+3. Call <a href="#/en/api?id=googlepay-method">GooglePay</a> method of PayOnline API
 4. If you got Awaiting3DS in response, then you should pass extra 3ds authentication and call <a href="#/en/api?id=complete-method">Complete</a> method

 To work with PayOnline API you need to use [PayOnline SDK for Android](https://github.com/PayOnlineSystem/PayOnline.SDK.Android)